elunna/nerfhack-changelog/README.md

 * third eyes inflict a passive hallucination gaze.
 * troll mummies get a withering attack
 * t-rex can berserk and emit a scary roar
-* velociraptors are much stronger than in SpliceHack (roughly the same strength as SLASHEM's kangaroos)
+* velociraptors are much stronger than in SpliceHack (roughly the same strength as SLASH'EM's kangaroos)
 * weretigers are recolored to red and can jump
 * zoo bats now cause confusion when eaten
 * rot worms are now tiny